 To evaluate genetic resources of Latvia’s local herbs, the researchers also carried out sampling expeditions to collect local genetic resources (plant seeds and herbal drugs).
 Gathered seeds that can sprout in short period of time were planted into the experimental gardens in Priekuļu municipality.
 Seeds that takes longer to sprout will be tested in laboratory where new methodologies for accelerated sprouting will be developed.
 Afterwards, chemical analysis to estimate genetic resources of local plants will be conducted.

 After the new methods for improving seed germination have been developed for each of 9 wild spring MAPs, the research will be ready to go into the next phase – evaluation of main risks for commercial growing of MAPs, as well as searching for alternatives to prevent the identified.

-The research is a part of the project “Growing genetic diversity of medicinal and aromatic plants” (Nr.
-188.8.131.52/16/A/307).
+The research is a part of the project “Innovative solutions for growing technologies and applications of spring medicinal and aromatic plants” (Nr.
+188.8.131.52/18/A/043).
 It is supported by European Regional Development Fund, as a part of Measure 184.108.40.206 “Industry-Driven Research” of specific objective 1.1.1 “To increase the research and innovation capacity of scientific institutions of Latvia and their ability to attract external funding by investing in human resources and infrastructure”.

-Find more about the project here.
+More about the project here.